Using machine learning to parameterize moist convection: potential for modeling of climate, climate change and extreme events: Conclusions

 The setting we have used is idealized both in terms of using an aquaplanet GCM and in terms of learning from a conventional parameterization rather than from high-resolution simulations.
 Other studies have demonstrated that learning from CRM simulations or superparameterized models is feasible \citep{krasnopolsky13,brenowitz18,gentine18,rasp18}.
-When training on resolved convection rather than a conventional parameterization, the surface precipitation is no longer directly tied to the column-integrated specific-humidity tendency, and the interpretation of feature importance and linear response functions would be complicated by the presence of other dynamical processes in addition to moist convection.
+When training on resolved convection rather than a conventional parameterization, processing is needed to calculate the appropriate convective tendencies to train on (e.g., through coarse-graining approaches) and the interpretation of feature importance and linear response functions are complicated by the presence of other dynamical processes in addition to moist convection.
 Some of the interesting issues that remain to be explored include whether an ML parameterization should be non-local in space and time, whether it should be applied in addition to boundary-layer, radiation and large-scale cloud schemes or replace all of these, and the extent to which convective-momentum tendencies can be predicted.
 Feature engineering, akin to our use of relative humidity and a vertical weighting function in section \ref{lscale_cond}, is likely to be useful in achieving good performance.
 Extending to a more realistic GCM with land brings up additional technical problems such as the strong diurnal cycle over land and the need to predict convection at different elevations in the presence of topography.
 These are non-trivial challenges, but our results suggest that the use of ML is promising both for development of new parameterizations and for new diagnostics of the interaction of subgrid processes with the large-scale.

 \acknowledgments Seed funding for this research was provided by the MIT Environmental Solutions Initiative (ESI).
 J.G.D. acknowledges support from an NSF AGS Postdoctoral Research Fellowship under award 1433290.
 P.A.O'G. acknowledges support from NSF AGS 1552195 and AGS 1749986.
 The scikit-learn package is available at http://scikit-learn.org/.
-Simulation output used in this paper is available from P.A.O'G upon request.
+The training and testing data, associated code, and RF estimators are available at zenodo.org \citep{ogorman18}.
 We thank two anonymous reviewers for their comments on the paper.

 \listofchanges